Buying guide

 The W50 is the best incline pad Merach makes.
 It pairs 12% auto incline with a 181 kg weight capacity, the highest of any pad we have reviewed, on a wide belt and a reinforced deck, for £289.99.
 If you are between 120 and 181 kg, it is one of the few pads actually built and rated for your weight rather than run near its ceiling, and it comes with a 2-year warranty where the rest of the budget field gives you one.

 So why is it not our overall pick despite the higher score?
 Two reasons that matter for most buyers.
-It costs £90 more than the DeerRun Z10 for the same 12% incline and a lower top speed, so unless you specifically need the heavy-duty capacity, you are paying more for less walk.
-And it is Amazon-only, with Merach’s shorter UK track record behind it, where DeerRun sells direct with a 60-day return window.
-The W50 earns its 4.5 on build and capacity, but the Z10 is the smarter buy for anyone under 136 kg.
+At the same money the Wellfit TM032 walks, jogs and runs where the W50 only walks, so unless you specifically need the heavy-duty capacity, the TM032 does more per pound.
+And it is Amazon-only, with Merach’s shorter UK track record behind it, where Wellfit and DeerRun sell direct.
+The W50 earns its 4.5 on build and capacity, and it remains the clear pick for users above the TM032’s 160 kg limit.
 For the full breakdown, see our Merach range guide.

 Merach Walking Pad with Incline